TimeBandit/personal-site/src/posts/2022-01-05-how-to-create-a-copyright-shortcode-in-nunjucks.md

 ## Copyright Notices

+What follows is not legal advice, please do your own research.
 Although not mandatory a copy right notice can protect and deter people from stealing you content.
 Having one costs nothing so why not?
+Many website typically place their notice in their footer so that it is visible on every page.
+Copyright notices are typically formatted like this `Copyright © [Year] [Copyright owners name]`